uber/Cadence-Docs/src/docs/08-workflow-troubleshooting/01-timeouts.md

 ## Heartbeat timeout configured without a retry policy

-Heartbeat timeouts are used to detect when a worker died or restarted during deployments.
+Heartbeat timeouts are used to detect when a worker died or restarted.
 With heartbeat timeout configured, the activity will timeout faster.
 But without a retry policy, it will not be scheduled again on a healthy worker.

 Mitigation: Consider adding retry policy to an activity